The Coleman correspondence at the free fermion point: Errata

+The published version of the paper has a sign error in the bosonization identity in which $-i\bar\partial\varphi$ should have been $+i\bar\partial\varphi$.
+The signs are corrected in this arXiv version.
+The error occured in the second case of Lemma~\ref{lem:fermtruncid}.
+Precisely, the corrections compared to the published version are: \begin{itemize} \item Replacement of $-i\bar\partial\varphi$ by $+i\bar\partial\varphi$ in (1.12), (1.13), (1.40), (2.70), and (2.72). \item Change of sign of $g$ in (1.47) and (1.50) for the conjectured Coleman correspondence. \item The previous arXiv version also had an incorrect sign in (1.15) and in front of the first term on the right-hand side of (1.21); the second term in (1.21) was correct.
+These sign errors were already been corrected in the published version, but the corresponding changes in the equations mentioned above were overlooked. \end{itemize}

-We thank J.~Fr\"ohlich and V.~Mastropietro for helpful correspondence.
-RB gratefully acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~851682 SPINRG).
-CW wishes to thank the Academy of Finland for support through the grant 308123.
+\begin{ack} We thank J.~Fr\"ohlich and V.~Mastropietro for helpful correspondence, and also a referee for useful comments that improved the presentation. \end{ack}

+\begin{funding} RB gratefully acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement 851682 SPINRG).
+CW wishes to thank the Academy of Finland for support through the grant 308123. \end{funding}